Breeding Location:

 General

 Yellow Warbler: Small warbler with bright olive-yellow upperparts and brilliant yellow underparts with rust-brown streaks on breast and sides.
-Wings are dark with two white bars.
+Wings are dark.
 Tail is dark with yellow-tinged edges.
-Female has fewer streaks on breast.
+Female lacks streaks on breast.
+The Golden group has an olive-brown crown and is found in the Florida Keys and West Indies.
+The Mangrove group has a rufous hood and is found in Central America and northern South America.

 Range and Habitat

 Yellow Warbler: Breeds from Alaska east across Canada to Newfoundland and south to southern California, northern Oklahoma, and northern Georgia.
-Spends winters in southern Florida and the tropics.
+Spends winters in Mexico south to Panama and the tropics.
 Preferred habitats include edges of marshes and swamps, willow-lined streams, leafy bogs, thickets, orchards, farmlands, forest edges, and suburban yards and gardens.

 Breeding and Nesting